News

 FAQs

-The nine essential categories – rice, eggs, cooking oil, dairy, poultry, sugar, bread, wheat, and legumes – are price-controlled and cannot be increased without government approval.
-Some categories outside these nine, including fresh flowers, imported seafood, premium imports, and cafe menus, have seen modest upward pressure due to higher air freight and shipping insurance costs.
-Normal seasonal pricing shifts in March are also a factor independent of the current situation.
+The nine essential categories: rice, eggs, cooking oil, dairy, poultry, sugar, bread, wheat and legumes, are price-controlled and cannot be increased without government approval.
+Some categories outside these nine, including fresh produce, dairy, frozen and chilled foods, and cafe menus, have seen modest upward pressure, mainly driven by higher fuel and transport costs.
+Industry estimates put the likely effect on grocery bills at around 3 to 8 percent if fuel stays high.

 The UAE Minister of Economy and Tourism confirmed a four-to-six month strategic stockpile of essential goods.
 Major retailers including Al Maya Group confirmed three-to-five months of buffer stock for key staples, with individual retailer warehouse stock adding a further 40-60 days on top.